 World Trade Center San Diego organizes cross-sectoral trade missions with senior-level executives to strengthen San Diego’s connections with key markets that create gorwth opportunities for our region and companies.
 Learn more about our recent trade missions below.

 With the mounting global uncertainty caused by Brexit and Lufthansa’s new non-stop service from San Diego to Frankfurt, Germany was increasingly becoming a key market for San Diego.
 In October 2019, World Trade Center led a delegation of 20+ senior-level executives to Frankfurt and Munich to explore connectivity in transportation, smart cities, and life sciences.
 Key meetings included visits to the European Central Bank, Siemens, IBM Watson’s Lab, as well as key meetings and receptions with key political contacts in each market.
+The agenda included:

 Nearly 12,000 San Diegans are directly employed by Japan-based companies including Sony, Takeda, and more.
 Additionally, there was more than $3.4 billion in economic activity between San Diego and Japan from 2016 -2018.
 During the three day trade mission – led by Rep. Peters and WTCSD – San Diego looked to capitalize on these connections.
 The 30+ person delegation featured key startups and anchor companies.
 The agenda included: